-On behalf of the Board, I would like to thank our shareholders, customers, vendors, business partners, bankers, and associates for their continued trust and support of Vallianz.
+On behalf of the Board, I would like to thank our shareholders, customers, vendors, business partners, bankers and associates for their continued trust and support of Vallianz.

-I also wish to extend our deepest appreciation to our management team and staff who have continued to work tirelessly and contribute immensely to Vallianz during these unprecedented challenging times.
-Our people's well-being is of utmost importance and we will continue to ensure safe management measures are in place to provide a safe working environment for all.
+I also wish to extend our deepest appreciation to our management team and staff for their hardwork and contributions during these challenging period.
+As our people are valued asset, we will continue to ensure a safe working environment for everyone.